Gaiters: What Are They and How to Choose

 The Crocodile Gaiters™ are our time-tested classic with a sturdy fabrication of GORE-TEX® upper and Cordura® lower.
 As at home in snowy environment as a dry and brushy trail, the Crocs (as they have come to be known) will fit well in your pack’s essentials kit and come in both Men's Crocodile Hiking Gaiters and Women's Crocodile Hiking Gaiters.

 Lastly, our trail gaiters are lightweight and breathable and provide the most basic protection against all the pesky tidbits like pebbles, sand and twigs that can find their way into your shoes.
 They pair with anything from cross-country ski boots to trail running shoes.
-Take, for example, our Thru Gaiters, made with durable ripstop fabric and thermo-regulating technology that breathes in hot weather and traps heat in the cold for total temperature control.
+Take, for example, our Ferrosi Thru Gaiters, made with breathable Ferrosi soft shell fabric, and the Ferrosi Hybrid Gaiters, which include thermo-regulating technology that breathes in hot weather and traps heat in the cold for total temperature control.
 Its back is constructed of the exclusive self-cooling ActiveIce™ fabric to provide protection where you're most vulnerable to sunburns and sweat.

 How To Choose The Right Size Gaiters